-Hemmed in by the Caribbean and Pacific coastlines in the north and west and the Amazon rainforest in the south, Colombia contains some of South America’s most spellbinding scenery and thrilling adventures.
+Hemmed in by the Caribbean and Pacific coastlines in the north and west and the Amazon rainforest in the south, Colombia contains some of the region’s most spellbinding scenery and thrilling adventures.
 Wildlife-rich jungle, startlingly rugged high-altitude mountain paths and thriving coral reefs flush with tropical fish can be experienced all on one (ambitious) trip.
 Meanwhile, away from the wilds, modern cities brim with music, culture and welcoming people.

 It’s no wonder: it's a tough five-day round-trip hike to reach the site and one of the most adventurous things to do in Colombia.
 Along the way, refreshing swimming holes and striking jungle scenery ensure your efforts are fully rewarded.

-6. Discover Cartagena’s Indigenous heritage
+5. Discover Cartagena’s Indigenous heritage

 The picturesque walled city of Cartagena feels like a movie set, with its historic plazas, majestic churches and restored mansions that have been converted into swank boutique hotels and restaurants serving Caribbean-infused seafood dishes.

 8. Learn about Medellín’s extraordinary transformation

 Whether it’s Netflix’s Narcos or reports from the ’90s that have colored your perceptions, prepare to be astounded by the reality of modern Medellín.
 Having shed the cloak of drug-incited conflict, Medellín is a city transformed, with such modern neighborhoods as Poblado and Laureles showcasing upmarket restaurants and vibrant nightlife – proof that a leopard can change its spots.

-9. Explore Bogotá’s art and museum scene
+10. Explore Bogotá’s art and museum scene

 A staple of the city’s cultural scene, the Museo del Oro displays a thousands-strong array of pre-Hispanic gold artifacts to gawk at.
 Similarly crucial in the canon of Colombian cultural history is the Museo Botero, a museum dedicated to Colombia’s most famous artist, known worldwide for his humorously engorged figures.

-For a taste of more contemporary creations, head to the stylish La Balsa gallery, or take a graffiti walking tour with Bogotá Graffiti Tour, which uses proceeds from tips-based excursions to invest in community projects around the country.
+Planning tip: For a taste of more contemporary creations, head to the stylish La Balsa gallery, or take a graffiti walking tour with Bogotá Graffiti Tour, which uses proceeds from tips-based excursions to invest in community projects around the country.